Inbound marketing has a lot of benefits to offer especially to small businesses that have limited marketing budgets.

 Whatever your call to action goals are, you need to make sure that these are reflected in your website design and content.

-For example if you take a look at my blog on my company website you will see that on the right sidebar and within the content of my posts there are clear calls-to-action and this is how I get new customers and leads for my business.
+For example if you take a look at my SEO blog , you will see that on the right sidebar and within the content of my posts there are clear calls-to-action and this is how I get new customers and leads for my business.

 Showcase your expertise on other websites